-This course delves deeper into the microeconomic theories introduced in Economics 1123 (Principles of Microeconomics), using the mathematical tools of algebra and calculus.
+This course delves deeper into the microeconomic theories introduced in Economics 1123 (Principles of Microeconomics), using the mathematical tools of algebra, calculus, and constrained optimization.
 In particular, this course covers the theory of consumer behavior (utility maximization subject to a budget constraint), the theory of producer behavior (cost minimization and profit maximization), and the determination of equilibrium price and quantity in perfectly competitive and imperfectly competitive markets.